It's, "Another Pleasant Valley Sunday...My thoughts seem to stray to places far away, I need a change of scenery." (With apologies to the Monkees.)

 1/4 c.
 Grand Marnier

 Rinse and clean berries and drain in colander.
 Combine water and sugar in saucepan.
 Add berries and bring to a boil.
 Reduce heat and simmer gently until berries pop and sauce thickens, about 10 minutes.
 Remove from heat and stir in Grand Marnier.
+Cool at room temperature and store in refrigerator.
+I think this is the absolute best cranberry sauce you can make.
+I’ve had people who swore they didn't like cranberry sauce eat this and rave over it.

 but I just couldn't sleep.